vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     A) We are often in a situation where we will be needing multiple objects with different instance values.
 For example, we need declare Student("Vamsi") and Student("Krishna").
 In such case we can use a Qualifier to tell Dagger that we need multiple instances of same class.
 The default implementation of Qualifier is using @Named annotation, for eg., @Named("student_vamsi") and @Named("student_krishna")
     If we want to create a Custom Qualifier we would be using @Qualifier to declare a custom Qualifier interface.

+-   **What is the use-case of @Inject Annotation in Dagger?**<br/>
+    A) @Inject annotation is used to request dagger to provide the respective Object.
+We use @Inject on Constructor, Fields (mostly where constructor is not accessible like Activities, Fragments, etc.) and Methods.

 ### RxJava Related Questions:

 -   **What is single in RXJava2?**<br/>